-Typically, products that are shipped from overseas arrive in the ports off California.
+Typically, products that are shipped from overseas arrive in the ports of California.
 This product is then loaded into commercial trucks and transported to the rest of the states by passing through Arizona and Maricopa County on Interstate 10.
 As a result, Arizona and Maricopa County see a high volume of trucking accidents on this dangerous stretch of roadway.

 These differences are important in developing your case and presenting your claims for full compensation.
 If you do not have an attorney who understands these cases, you or your loved ones are at a significant disadvantage.

 For major collisions resulting in severe injuries, it is not out of the ordinary for these corporations to send out agents to the site of the collision immediately after.
 Once there, these agents document the scene, try to obtain witness statements and perform their own “independent” investigation.
-However, all these agents are really doing is trying to protect the truck driver, the trucking company and the company for whom they were working for.
+However, all these agents are really doing is trying to protect the truck driver, the trucking company, and the company for whom they were working.

-If you or a loved one was involved in a collision with a commercial truck and sustained a serious injury you should contact Scottsdale Injury Lawyers right away.
+If you or a loved one was involved in a collision with a commercial truck and sustained a serious injury, you should contact Scottsdale Injury Lawyers right away.
 Our firm has relationships with trusted private investigators who can obtain evidence quickly after a collision occurs.
 Securing this evidence early could make the difference in winning or losing your case.

 Second, trucking accidents also differ from regular car accidents, because trucks or commercial freight carriers are controlled by federal trucking regulations that are established by the Department of Transportation.
-These federal rules, that control trucking companies and their drivers, include rules covering: the hiring of drivers, drug and alcohol testing, mandatory rest periods, limits on driving hours, diary log requirements, cargo limitations, medical certifications and truck inspection and maintenance.
+These federal rules, that control trucking companies, and their drivers include rules covering: the hiring of drivers, drug and alcohol testing, mandatory rest periods, limits on driving hours, diary log requirements, cargo limitations, medical certifications, and truck inspection and maintenance.

-The commercial trucking company may also hire other companies to perform it’s inspections and maintenance.
-The commercial trucking company may even hire a different company to repair it’s trucks.
+The commercial trucking company may also hire other companies to perform its inspections and maintenance.
+The commercial trucking company may even hire a different company to repair its trucks.
 From this example, you can see how many potential parties may be involved or responsible for a collision and the resulting injuries that occur.

 Below is a list of seven factors that can cause a trucking accident:

 - Dangerous Driving: This is operating a truck or commercial motor vehicle in an unsafe manner.
-This may include: failure to pay attention, following too closely, driving too fast for conditions, improper lane changes, use of cell phones and anything which constitutes a violation of traffic laws.
+This may include failure to pay attention, following too closely, driving too fast for conditions, improper lane changes, use of cell phones, and anything which constitutes a violation of traffic laws.

 - Drowsy Driving: This is the operation of a truck or commercial motor vehicle in violation of the maximum hours of service allowed.
-This includes any log book violations, driving when ill or driving when too tired to do so safely.
+This includes any logbook violations, driving when ill, or driving when too tired to do so safely.

-- Unqualified Drivers: This includes drivers who lack the education, experience, training, mental fitness and health qualifications to drive a commercial vehicle.
+- Unqualified Drivers: This includes drivers who lack the education, experience, training, mental fitness, and health qualifications to drive a commercial vehicle.
 These unqualified drivers may not have a valid or appropriate commercial driver’s license.
-They may also suffer from a health condition that makes it unsafe for them to operate a commercial truck such as a history of seizures or a physical deformity.
+They may also suffer from a health condition that makes it unsafe for them to operate a commercial truck, such as a history of seizures or a physical deformity.

-- Drug and Alcohol Use: This includes operators who are impaired while driving due to the use of alcohol, illicit drugs, overuse of prescription narcotics or abuse of over-the-counter medications.
+- Drug and Alcohol Use: This includes operators who are impaired while driving due to the use of alcohol, illicit drugs, overuse of prescription narcotics, or abuse of over-the-counter medications.

 - Distracted Driving: This is when a driver or operator diverts his or her attention while driving.
 There are several areas where a driver can be distracted.
-These include: taking eyes off of the road, cell phone use, taking hands off the wheel, thinking about something else other than driving or listening to music or talking.
-A driver may be distracted visually, manually, mentally and audibly.
+These include: taking eyes off of the road, cell phone use, taking hands off the wheel, thinking about something else other than driving or listening to music, or talking.
+A driver may be distracted visually, manually, mentally, and audibly.
 Distracted driving is not limited to physical distractions, mental distractions can be just as dangerous and lead to a collision.

 The databases were designed to track and document the histories of these companies with respect to safety.
-These databases track: inspections and compliance, incidents of unsafe behavior, traffic violations, accidents and overall safety ratings.
+These databases track: inspections and compliance, incidents of unsafe behavior, traffic violations, accidents, and overall safety ratings.
 There are also national databases that collect crash statistics, safety violations, and the seriousness of the violations and collisions as well as the efforts taken to address safety problems.

 The driver of a commercial motor vehicle or commercial truck is a professional driver.
 As such, that driver should be held to the highest standards of safety and driver fitness.
 These drivers are controlling a machine that is 15-20 times heavier than the average passenger vehicle.